MikeyJL/mikey-lau/content/articles/hift.md

 ## The rise of HIFT

 This mode of training has existed since the latter part of the 20th century but has grown in popularity from brands such as CrossFit.
-Functional fitness training ranked 14th on the ACSM’s top 20 worldwide fitness trends for 2021<sup>1</sup>.
-HIFT combines aspects of high-intensity interval training with functional multi-joint movements that challenges aerobic fitness and maximal strength<sup>2</sup>.
+Functional fitness training ranked 14th on the ACSM’s top 20 worldwide fitness trends for 2021 (1).
+HIFT combines aspects of high-intensity interval training with functional multi-joint movements that challenges aerobic fitness and maximal strength (2).
 An example workout would be ‘Nancy’ from the CrossFit community.
 This includes 5 rounds of a 400-m run and 15 barbell snatches.
-It’s completed without rests between rounds and it’s typically timed<sup>3</sup>.
+It’s completed without rests between rounds and it’s typically timed (3).
 Today, I’ll give you an insight into whether if HIFT is suitable for your goals, its risks, and potential rewards.

 ## Its effects on health and fitness

 Through a combination of various types of training on a range of energy systems, HIFT can improve many aspects of health and fitness.
 Using the previous example workout ‘Nancy’, the 400-m run targeted the anaerobic/aerobic system whilst the 15 barbell snatches were focused on power and power-endurance.
 It’s no surprise that this mode of training is difficult and comparable to military-styled conditioning.
-In fact, when fully embraced, HIFT improves strength, cardiovascular endurance, body composition, and promotes general physical preparedness for unpredictable demands<sup>4</sup>.
-Additionally, compared to a traditional training model of using sets and reps, it has been suggested that HIFT substantially improves upper-body muscular endurance and aerobic power<sup>5</sup>.
+In fact, when fully embraced, HIFT improves strength, cardiovascular endurance, body composition, and promotes general physical preparedness for unpredictable demands (4).
+Additionally, compared to a traditional training model of using sets and reps, it has been suggested that HIFT substantially improves upper-body muscular endurance and aerobic power (5).

-Contrastingly, some authors compared HIFT with traditional circuit training and have observed little significant improvements between the methods<sup>6</sup>.
+Contrastingly, some authors compared HIFT with traditional circuit training and have observed little significant improvements between the methods (6).
 However, a common theme across most studies indicated that HIFT is extremely effective at improving body composition.
-This could result from the higher adherence of HIFT programmes due to shorter workout times, more variations, and enjoyment<sup>7</sup>.
+This could result from the higher adherence of HIFT programmes due to shorter workout times, more variations, and enjoyment (7).

 ## Injuries and dysfunctions

 One of the biggest disadvantages of HIFT is the injury rate and movement dysfunctions.
 For instance, CrossFit has received much criticism over its methodology.
-Of most partakers in this method, 73.5% sustained some form of injury with 7% requiring surgery<sup>8</sup>.
+Of most partakers in this method, 73.5% sustained some form of injury with 7% requiring surgery (8).
 In a more general context, a survey of 213 HIFT practitioners showed that 7.1 injuries occur every 1000 hours of participation.
-Moreover, competitive athletes and people with more experience with this type of training are 5.69 and 3.77 times more likely to sustain an injury — respectively<sup>9</sup>.
+Moreover, competitive athletes and people with more experience with this type of training are 5.69 and 3.77 times more likely to sustain an injury — respectively (9).

 ## Key points to take away